w3b3d3v/buildspace-projects/Rust_State_Machine/en/Section_2/Lesson_1_System_Pallet.md

+You can find the [solution for the previous step here](https://gist.github.com/nomadbitcoin/afd212bee56108f0cd87c712ad5d3fdf).

 # The System and Runtime

 In this section, you will create the System Pallet, a low level Pallet for managing basic blockchain state.